ProteinsWebTeam/HMMER-web-docs/docs/api.rst

 ^^^^^^^

-The following is a very basic Java source file that, once compiled and executed performs an hmmscan search.
+The following is a very basic Java source file that, once compiled and and executed performs an hmmscan search.
 The response is returned in JSON format.
 With this two stage POST and GET, you can POST the request in one format and get a response back in another by setting the Accept type.
 To get this example to work, you should save the code in a file called RESTClient.java.
-Then run the command “javac RESTClient.java”.
-Assuming that this is successful and a file called RESTClient.class is produced, you can execute the class by running the command “java RESTClient”
+Then run the command "javac RESTClient.java".
+Assuming that this is successful and a file called RESTClient.class is produced, you can execute the class by running the command "java RESTClient"

 .. literalinclude:: _static/code/java_hmmscan.java
    :language: java